Miserlou/Loop/README.md

     loop './do_thing.sh' --every 15s --until-success --num 5

 Which will do the thing every 15 seconds until it succeeds, for a maximum of five times.

+### Keep trying a failing script until timeout

+If dealing with a command or script that occasionally fails in a CI environment, you may want to try for a given amount of time before giving up and failing the build.

+With `loop` you can do that with:

+    loop './do_thing.sh' --every 5s --until-success --for-duration 180s --duration-error

+Which will do the thing every 5 seconds until it succeeds or until the duration is met.
+If the duration is met, it will give the same non-zero return as the `timeout` command 124.

 ### Comparison with GNU Parallel